top of page

 Have you connected with your values?

 If you want to identify your values, picking them from a list is one way.
-It's often challenging to make a list of values whilst staring at a blank sheet of paper.
-I'm a fan of using Values cards with clients (see image) and sorting through them and narrowing them into a core set.
+It's often challenging to make a list of values while staring at a blank sheet of paper.
+I'm a fan of using values cards with clients and sorting through them to narrow them down into a core set.
 I encourage clients to re-label any emerging values into language that resonates with them.

-Not everyone works well with lists and words, that's why I might ask you to think about past situations where your buttons were pushed, or you felt really pissed off.
-Those moments are often useful to draw upon to determine what value wasn't being met in the moment, and in turn, matters to you.
-Conversely, if a situation or moment made you feel proud or accomplished, it's likely one or more values were being honoured, recognised or upheld.
+Not everyone works well with lists and words.
+That's why I might ask you to think about past situations where your buttons were pushed or you felt really upset.
+Those moments are often useful to draw upon to determine what value wasn't being met in the moment, and in turn, what matters to you.
+Conversely, if a situation or moment made you feel proud or accomplished, it's likely one or more values were being honoured, recognised, or upheld.

-I have used the Values cards to establish the GU6ix values, i.e. the values that matter most to me as a business owner and how I want to show up in the world.
-I've even added my own words to those values to help bring them to life...
+I have used the values cards to establish the GU6ix values, which are the values that matter most to me as a business owner and how I want to show up in the world.
+I've even added my own words to those values to help bring them to life.

 "The personal qualities a person most wants to express in his or her behaviour."

-But don't wait until a challenging situation arises to bring your values to life; it will likely feel awkward, perhaps even 'mechanical'.
-If you are able to bring your values to life every day (in whatever form), navigating those situations in a way that aligns with your values will be much easier and smoother.
+But don't wait until a challenging situation arises to bring your values to life; it will likely feel awkward, perhaps even 'mechanical.'
+If you are able to bring your values to life every day (in whatever form), navigating the more challenging situations in a way that aligns with your values will be much easier and smoother.

 Thank you for reading - it means a lot.